ybch14/RelationExtraction-NIS-PyTorch/README.md

 chmod u+x run_pcnn_one.sh
 ./run_pcnn_one.sh
 ```
 All other models can be trained in the same way except for different script names.
+The training scripts make the ```results``` directory to save model snapshots, pr-curve data and log files.

 ### Evaluation